 Thank you for your feedback

 Our consultation period is now closed - thank you for those who submitted feedback.
-We are collating the information and the views received will now be considered by Government.
+Information and views received are being considered by Government.

 The ACT Government has introduced new legislation that allows the casino to start buying authorisations for gaming machines from clubs and hotels, but the casino will only be able to operate gaming machines once redevelopment of the casino and the casino precinct is complete.